filipknapik/google_workflows/samples/parallel_steps_subworkflow/README.md

 # the contents of parallel.yaml file goes here....
 ```
 ## Result
 parallelTasks subworkflows blocks the execution until all tasks from the array are completed (successfully or not).
 While waiting, it is doing periodic polling for results.
-The frequence of polling can be controlled with optional polling parameter that can be passed to parallelTasks call (the value of polling is interpreted as number of seconds in between polling attempts).
+The frequence of polling can be controlled with optional polling parameter that can be passed to parallelTasks call (polling parameter is the number of seconds in between polling attempts).
 It defaults to 30.

 The result of parallel tasks execution is a dictionary:
 ```json